vpacelli/vpacelli.github.io/_pages/cv.md

 nav: true
 navtitle: cv
 nav_order: 5
-cv_pdf: pacelli_cv.pdf # you can also use external links here
+# cv_pdf: pacelli_cv.pdf # you can also use external links here
 description: This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
 toc:
   sidebar: left
 ---

+blah